-- Q. I accidentally e-mailed an Explanation of Benefits (EOB) that contained personal information to the wrong person outside the company, but that person told me that she had deleted it.
-I also realized that I forgot to send the email via encryption (i.e., I did not use the "Secure Delivery" option).
-Since the EOB only contained information about a single individual, do I still need to report this as an incident? - A. Yes.
-Even if the incident may only affect a single individual, always report the incident so as to enable the Company to comply with any legal or other obligations.
-Always remember to comply with security policies, such as those regarding encryption, that help minimize the risk to the data in case an incident occurs.
+- Q. I accidentally emailed an Explanation of Benefits (EOB) that contained personal information to the wrong person outside the Company.
+The recipient told me that she had deleted it.
+I also forgot to send the email via encryption (i.e., I did not use the "Secure Delivery" option).
+The EOB only contained information about a single individual.
+Do I still need to report this as an incident? - A. Yes.
+Even if the incident only affects a single individual, always report the incident to enable the Company to comply with any legal or other obligations.
+Always remember to comply with security policies, such as those regarding encryption, that help minimize the risk to the data if an incident occurs.
 Contact any of the Resources listed in this section for assistance. - Q. I plan to travel for work and do not want to bring my work-issued laptop.
-Can I email some of my work documents to my personal email account so that I can access it from my personal iPad or a guest computer at my hotel? - A. No. Company policy strictly prohibits using personal email or non-work-issued or approved computing devices to conduct company business as the security of such email accounts or computers is unlikely to be as secure as required by Company policy.
+Can I email some of my work documents to my personal email account so that I can access it from my personal device or a guest computer at my hotel? - A. No. Company policy strictly prohibits using personal email to conduct Company business, as such email accounts are unlikely to be as secure as required by Company policy. - Q. Part of my job requires me to process medical claims.

-- Q. I just passed my office's shared printer and saw a patient's medical records sitting out on the counter next to it with no one in the room.
-What should I do? - A. Leaving this personal information unattended in plain view could be a breach of privacy or security.
-Secure the information and report the incident to one of the Resources listed in this section if you believe that the information was not secured in a manner appropriate to its sensitivity.
-The Resource you contact will provide guidance on proper handling of the document, which may include destroying the document or delivering it to the person who printed it. - Q. Part of my job requires me to process medical claims.
 My sister asked me to provide her with copies of her Explanation of Benefits (EOBs) for the last six months.
 Can I do this? - A. No. Although she gave you permission, you are only authorized to access information as part of your job.
 Your sister must contact the Company and request the records through the regular business process.
-Additionally, as part of your job, you should never handle or be involved in matters related to information about you, your family or friends.
-If you receive any such work, such as a need to process claims or access information for a family member or a friend, ask your manager to reassign it.
+Additionally, as part of your job, you should never handle or be involved in matters related to information about you, your family, or friends.
+If you receive any such work, ask your manager to reassign it. - Q. I mistakenly handed the wrong discharge summary to a patient who then left the clinic.
+What should I do? - A. Providing personal information intended for one patient to another patient in error could compromise the intended-recipient patient's privacy.
+Report the incident